Best Weighted Blankets for Hot Sleepers

 Best High-End Weighted Blanket for Hot Sleepers

 If you want to splurge on something high-end, Gravity’s Cooling Weighted Blanket is a great option.
-Gravity is a well-known company in the weighted blanket industry.
-In fact, though weighted blankets existed before them, their original Kickstarter drew more eyes to the weighted blanket trend.
+Gravity is a well-known company in the blanket industry.
+In fact, though blankets with added weight existed before them, their original Kickstarter drew more eyes to the blankets with added weight trend.

-Gravity’s cooling weighted blanket comes in multiple weights, but it only comes in one throw blanket size.
+Gravity’s blanket has cooling effects and comes in multiple weights, but it only comes in one throw blanket size.
 While the blanket itself must be hand washed and air dried, the cover is machine washable and comes in gray, navy, and white.

 How Gravity Feels